 Let them know that holiday traditions are important, but things may need to be different this year than in years past.
 Be direct, and tell them how they can help to make this year’s celebrations easier and less stressful for everyone.

-Helping Loved Ones with Dementia Enjoy the Holidays
+How to Help Loved Ones with Dementia Enjoy the Holidays

-Incorporate some of their own holiday traditions, too.
+Incorporate some of their holiday traditions, too.
 Prepare a special food, put on a favorite song, or take time to look at old photos with them.
-These simple things can make the holidays more meaningful for them.
+These small things can make the holidays more meaningful for them.

-As you go about the holiday season, make sure to regularly check in and assess how your loved one is doing.
+As you go about the holiday season, make sure to check in regularly and assess how your loved one is doing.
 Take breaks if they need some time to decompress.

-Celebrating in a Senior Living Community
+Tips for Celebrating the Holidays in a Senior Living Community

 - Bring a food or beverage to share, if permitted